QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

    -  :math:`A^o + C K\_2`

-We call the first transition law, namely, :math:`A^o`,  the baseline transition under firms' robust decision rules
+We call the first transition law, namely, :math:`A^o`,  the baseline transition under firms' robust decision rules.

-We call the second and third worst-case transitions under robust decision rules for firms 1 and 2
+We call the second and third worst-case transitions under robust decision rules for firms 1 and 2.

-From :math:`\{x_t\}` paths generated by  each of these transition laws, we pull off the associated price and total output sequences
+From :math:`\{x_t\}` paths generated by  each of these transition laws, we pull off the associated price and total output sequences.

 The following code plots them